sujay000/CS252/Question_4.22/README.md

 gcc stats.c -lpthread
 ```

--   Run the compiled program and enter the starting number
+-   Run the compiled program and enter the data

 ```sh
 ./a.out {data...}